 TVCC disciplinary action in cases of domestic violence, dating violence, sexual assault or stalking shall be prompt and fair, with an impartial investigation and resolution.
 To file a disciplinary complaint, contact the Title IX Coordinator (541-881-5825).
-The Title IX Coordinator then shares the report with the Title IX Deputy Coordinator and takes into account the severity of the incident, and any related circumstances and facts.
+The Title IX Coordinator then assesses the report and takes into account the severity of the incident, and any related circumstances and facts.
 The victim's safety is of the highest priority when conducting a hearing and making decisions about sanctions and protective measures.
-Hearings shall be conducted by the Title IX Coordinators who receive annual training on issues related to these crimes, how to conduct an investigation, and how to conduct a hearing process that protects the safety of victims and promotes accountability.
+The process for resolving such complaints is outlined HERE, in the Procedures for Resolving Title IX Policy Violations.
 The standard of evidence used during conduct proceedings will be a reasonable preponderance of evidence gathered during the investigation of an incident; preponderance meaning "more likely than not".
 This determination does not require a standard beyond a reasonable doubt and the technical rules of evidence applicable to civil and criminal procedures shall not apply.